-Top 10 Best i7 Processor Laptops 2017: Compare, Buy & Save
+Top 10 by Specs: Best Laptop i7 8GB RAM

 A laptop is more than its processor, however.
 Some other factors to consider when looking at laptops include display, RAM, graphics card, and hard drive.
 Display is important if you need to look at a lot of things at once.
 For most users, however, 1080P will more than suffice.
 RAM at 8GB is good for most, but if you’re editing lots of photos or like to do a lot at once, you’ll want to opt for 16GB or more.
 Graphics cards are only a necessity for gaming, but for editing video or photos, they can help speed along the process in exporting and previewing files.
 Finally, regarding hard drives, an SSD makes everything faster, but hard disks allow for more space at a cheaper price.
 In general, a combination of both yields the best results.

-All that out of the way, here’s the 10 best i7 processor laptops with 8GB of RAM and most with 4GB graphics cards from lowest to highest price.
+All that out of the way, here’s the top 10 by specs – laptop i7 8GB RAM – and most with 4GB graphics cards from lowest to highest price.

 1. Aspire E 15